Why Choose Cedars-Sinai Marina del Rey Hospital for Ganglion Cysts Treatment?

-At Marina Del Rey Hospital, our highly skilled, well-trained plastic surgeons can diagnose and provide individualized treatment for patients with ganglion cysts.
+At Cedars-Sinai Marina del Rey Hospital, our highly-skilled, well-trained plastic surgeons can diagnose and provide individualized treatment for patients with ganglion cysts.

 Ganglion cysts are classified into four major types: